 Yes, you can open a VPN in Microsoft Edge by using either Edge’s built-in Secure Network feature or a VPN extension.
 This guide breaks down both routes, shows you exactly how to set things up, and gives practical tips to keep your browsing private and fast.
 You’ll learn when to use Edge’s own VPN-like option, how to install and manage a trusted extension, what to expect in terms of speed, and how to troubleshoot common hiccups.
 If you’re looking for a ready-made, reliable solution, NordVPN is a solid pick and there’s a current offer you won’t want to miss.
 NordVPN 77% OFF + 3 Months Free

 Edge makes it fairly straightforward to “open a VPN” in two main ways: the built-in Secure Network a privacy feature with VPN-like protection and third-party VPN extensions installed in Edge.
 The paths are slightly different, so here’s a clean, practical rundown so you can pick the option that fits your needs and still keep things simple.
+How to use vpn microsoft edge: complete guide to extensions, system-wide VPN, and performance tips 2026

 What you’ll get in this guide